-This post is a quick cheat sheet for entrepreneurs to figure out what metrics may be useful to their business.
+This post is a quick cheat sheet for entrepreneurs to figure out what metrics may be useful to their startup or business.

 Let’s assume that we are building a social network, and our business model is ad-based.
 The longer the average session duration in our app, the better, right?
 It means that our ads will get more impressions from our app users.

 But what if we are building not a social network, but a search engine?
 Is it a positive change when the average session duration grows?
 Or it means that our UX is getting worse, and users have to spend more time looking for the requested information?

 And lastly, what does the average session duration mean for a SaaS application like GitHub or Slack?

 Sometimes, a metric has opposite meanings for different business models.

 In order to provide you with any recommendations, we need to find similarities in startup businesses and group them up somehow.
 I believe that the two main factors that define what metrics are more important for your business are:

 All the efforts of any business are always focused on the only goal: profits maximizing.
 A business model defines revenue sources and all the financial metrics that depend on it.

 In the beginning, every startup faces an atmosphere of extreme uncertainty.
 As it progresses over time, it validates business hypotheses one by one and picks more and more precise metrics to rely on.

 To read further about metrics, make sure you know about different business models and startup stages and can define yours.